Restore Health Through Nature’s Blueprint

 About the Practice

-Healing is not something done to you—it’s something awakened within you.
+Because healing isn’t something done to you—it’s something awakened within you.

 -